 - Outlook: Quantum linear system solver

-Homework assignments (see “Documents” below) are handed out and due on Mondays, with 1 week time to solve them.
+Homework assignments are handed out once a week, with 1 week time to solve them.

 About the level of detail in the solutions:

 - For the parts of the solution that you find easy and are completely certain about: Just give the final answer (if it’s wrong it’s wrong).